saveenr/usql-tutorial/filesets/filtering-filesets-with-where.md

     USING Extractors.Csv();
 ```

 However by adding a WHERE clause that uses `__filenum` only those files that are matched by the WHERE clause are read.
+Only 3 files are read (7,8,9).

 ```
 @rs =